Nwakasiikenna/alx-system_engineering-devops/0x02-shell_redirections/README.md

-shell script that creates a file
+script that writes into the file